-The biggest mistakes I made was listing wines solely on the basis of merit and quality - I soon found myself with a list skewed towards $100+ Brunello di Montalcino.
-So it is important to realise that your opinion is not the only one that matters and just as important to cover all the price points and main categories.
+1. Listing wines solely on the basis of merit and quality - I soon found myself with a list skewed towards $100+ wines.
+So it is important to realise that your opinion is not the only one that matters and to cover all the price points and main categories.
 If your wine list starts a $60 Pinot Noir, then you should offer a $70 Pinot Noir before a adding a $80 Pinot and so on and so on or you get in a situation of having a cluster of Pinots above $100 and big price gaps at the lower end.